UWFront-End-Cert/DEPRECATED-html300/README.md

 - The `activity` will often have `starter` and `solution` folders, this is to help illustrate the starting/ending point for each
 - The `assignment` folder will have the starter files and instructions required to complete
 - Once completed, open a new Pull Request.
 Within the PR, set the base to be YOUR forked master branch, and the compare branch is  that lesson's assignment branch
-- In the Reviewer's section, click into the box and add `cherimarie` and `madeste` as reviewers - note you will have needed to invite us as collaborators to your fork first
-- Now, do NOT merge or close the Pull Request -- just add us as reviewers
 - Copy the direct link to the pull request page, and paste that into the submission box in Canvas

 ### Assignments